bep/speedwriter/README.md

 ## Limitations

 This application has been confirmed to work fine on OS X, but should work fine on most *nixes.
-Will have to be checked out/adapted to Windows.
+Currently it doesn't work on Windows, see #1.